 Deputy Regional Director

-Dr. Michelle Wong serves as the Deputy Regional Director of the Forest Stewardship Council® (FSC®) Asia-Pacific, bringing over two decades of expertise in environmental science and policy to the role.
-Her extensive contributions have spanned critical areas such as air quality, climate mitigation and adaptation, biodiversity conservation, urban planning, and sustainable building practices.
+Dr. Michelle Wong serves as the Deputy Regional Director of the Forest Stewardship Council® (FSC®) Asia-Pacific, bringing over two decades of expertise in environmental science and policy to her role.
+Her unique blend of academic rigor and hands-on experience—gained through work in universities, NGOs, and policy think tanks—spans critical areas such as air quality, climate mitigation and adaptation, biodiversity conservation, urban planning, and sustainable forestry supply chains.
+Michelle has been pivotal in advancing evidence-based policymaking in Hong Kong and the region, reflecting her deep commitment to effective environmental governance.